RoboteriaAntigua/AngularForms/README.md

     invalid The field content is not valid                    <br>
     valid The field content is valid                          <br>

-Estados de formulario completo:
+Estados de formulario completo:                               <br>
-    pristine No fields have been modified yet dirty One or more have been modified invalid The form content is not valid valid The form content is valid
+    pristine No fields have been modified yet                 <br>
+    dirty One or more have been modified                      <br>
+    invalid The form content is not valid                     <br>
+    valid The form content is valid                           <br>
-    submitted The form is submitted
+    submitted The form is submitted                           <br>

 # Cuando es valid (Ver detalle en componente directivas-angular):
   Podemos definir nuestros custom validator in Template-driven pero ya vienen algunos interesantes: